2023 Denver Municipal Election

 • Enforcing our laws.
 While the mayor doesn’t make laws (city council does), they do enforce the laws and have a ton of power over how our laws are applied, including how we treat our unhoused neighbors.

-Denver has 11 districts with one elected councilor to represent it (find yours).
-Plus all Denver voters elect two at-large councilors to represent the whole city.
+Denver has 11 districts with one elected councilor to represent it (find yours) – four of those districts are headed to the run-off.
+Plus, Denver voters elected two at-large councilors to represent the whole city during the general election.
 Denver City Council has a big say over what programs and priorities get resources, making it easier (or harder) for young people to live here, by:

 • Setting our city’s minimum wage, which directly impacts how affordable the city of Denver is for young people.